NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 # Scaling

-The teams will be generating JSON files with metadata for each contig with its features which will be indexed using a database and joined accordingly to best adderess database lookups based on suggested use cases.
+The teams will be generating JSON files with metadata for each contig with its features which will be indexed using a database and joined accordingly to best address database lookups based on identified use cases.

-## Use cases that should be addressed with the indexes
+## Use cases supported with the indexes created
-- Datasets sourced from human gut, what virus types of present, broken down by known taxonomy, related families, and novel viruses?
+- Datasets sourced from human gut: identified known viruses,drilled down into known taxonomies and related families; and novel viruses
 - Select taxon (e.g., Human betaherpesviruses) and identify all samples that contain that taxon
 - Lookup datasets that have specific viral genes - e.g., capsid, tail fiber, helicase, reverse transcriptases, integrases, polymerases, proteases, etc.
 - A user will want to know which runs contain reads that can be assembled into some kind or kinds (taxa/species) of virus and see if they correlate with reads that can be assembled into contigs of a particular: host taxa, environment integration of a particular known viruses from metagenomes in a certain part of Africa.